 Students who commit plagiarism may face academic consequences as well as disciplinary consequences.
-In an academic institution, plagiarism occurs when a writer addressed with the instructor prior to submitting the work.
+In an academic institution, plagiarism occurs when a writer

 - fails to cite quotations and borrowed ideas; - fails to enclose borrowed language in quotation marks; or - fails to put summaries and paraphrases into his or her own words.